tdbe/tdbe.github.io/_posts/2016-10-1-unity-shader-shenanigans.markdown

-So far we've learned these 2 relevant tricks:
+Previously we've learned these 2 relevant things:

 * Getting a Screen space (0,1) uv to sample from a screen buffer (like color, depth, normals, your own RT etc.):